 - 2 drops frankincense

-Eucalyptus is another essential oil that happens to be great for diffusers.
-It’s commonly used with respiratory illness, so it would be especially beneficial to diffuse when dealing with coughs, colds, and congestion.
+Eucalyptus is one of my favorite oils to diffuse.
+It's commonly used with respiratory illness, making it one of the best essential oils to diffuse when dealing with coughs, colds, and congestion.

 Due to its fresh scent, eucalyptus helps with fatigue [source] and is considered to be stimulating to the mind, so it would be a good choice to diffuse if you’re looking for a mental boost as well.
 And truthfully, it’s just really good at freshening the air due to its antibacterial and antiviral properties [source].